offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * `{bm} Kubernetes` - A tool for orchestrating multiple containers across a set machines.
 Provides features such as load balancing, service naming, service discovery, automated service scaling, and automated service recovery.

- * `{bm} node` - A host that Kubernetes uses to run the containers its orchestrating.
+ * `{bm} node` - A host that Kubernetes uses to run the containers it's orchestrating.

  * `{bm} master node` - A node responsible for the managing the cluster (control plane).